putitsimply/christian-bible-explained/nahum.md

 ## Big ideas

 Nahum is meant to comfort the oppressed and warn the powerful.
 Its message is that cruelty and injustice might look like they are winning for a while, but they do not get the last word.

-In the Bible’s storyline, the fall of Nineveh shows that even the biggest empire can fall.
+At the same time, the book’s language can sound harsh to modern readers, because it describes the fall of a city in vivid detail.
+Many readers treat it as a snapshot of how people who have been bullied and traumatised might speak when they finally imagine justice.

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))